 Insight

-Navigating the CMS Shift to Value-Based Care: Are You Prepared To Succeed?
+Are You Prepared To Succeed?

-Participation in Value-Based Care Is Rapidly Increasing
+Value-Based Care Participation Is Increasing

-The healthcare industry is rapidly transforming, driven primarily by the Centers for Medicare and Medicaid Services (CMS) and its commitment to value-based care.
-From 2023 to 2024 alone, provider participation in value-based care increased by 25%.
+The State and Science of Value-based Care 2025 found that over 60% of organizations increased their participation in VBC programs.
 However, time is critical for those who have not yet adapted.
 The CMS plans to move away from fee-for-service models, replacing them with value-based initiatives that connect reimbursement to quality metrics and patient outcomes.
 This commitment is underscored by an ambitious goal for 2030: to enroll all Medicare and Medicaid beneficiaries in accountable care arrangements.
-The pressing question is no longer whether this transition will happen but how prepared your organization is to navigate it successfully.

 Understanding the Motivation Behind the Transition